 Let’s go over one more example just so you get the hang of it.

-Example of a transaction when congested
+Example of a Transaction When Congested

 Now, let’s assume the same situation as above, but for this example, the network is VERY busy and the cost of gas is high.
 Now the cost of one gas is 700 gwei.